maths/moodle-qtype_stack/doc/en/CAS/Differential_equations.md

     block([ds],ds:diff(ans,x),ev(ds,x=x0));

 Notice in the second example the need to calculate the derivative of the student's answer before it is evaluated at the point `x=x0`.
-These values can be compare with answer tests in the usual way.
+These values can be compared with answer tests in the usual way.

 ### Arbitrary constants ###